netdata/netdata/claim/README.md

 Use these keys and the information below to troubleshoot the ACLK.

+#### Claiming on older distributions (Ubuntu 14.04, Debian 8, CentOS 6)

+If you're running an older Linux distribution or one that has reached EOL, such as Ubuntu 14.04 LTS, Debian 8, or CentOS 6, your Agent may not be able to securely connect to Netdata Cloud due to an outdated version of OpenSSL.
+These old versions of OpenSSL cannot perform [hostname validation](https://wiki.openssl.org/index.php/Hostname_validation), which helps securely encrypt SSL connections.

+We recommend you reinstall Netdata with a [static build](/packaging/installer/methods/kickstart-64.md), which uses an up-to-date version of OpenSSL with hostname validation enabled.

+If you choose to continue using the outdated version of OpenSSL, your node will still connect to Netdata Cloud, albeit with hostname verification disabled.
+Without verification, your Netdata Cloud connection could be vulnerable to man-in-the-middle attacks.

 #### cloud-enabled is false

 If `cloud-enabled` is `false`, you probably ran the installer with `--disable-cloud` option.